New Customer? Try our partners most popular teas and save 10% | Fast Shipping from the USA

-This tasting kit is an introduction to the incredible diversity of flavor that our partners offer with their balck teas from malty chocolate-driven Laoshan Black from the north of China to rich aromatic honeyed Mi Lan Black from Fenghuang in the south.
+This tasting kit is an introduction to the incredible diversity of flavor that our partners offer with their black teas from malty chocolate-driven Laoshan Black from the north of China to traditional and rustic Sun-Dried Qianjiazhai Black Tea from Mt.
+Ailao in Yunnan.
 Through craft, varietal, and microclimate, our farmer-partners are proud to represent the best that China has to offer.

 Learn more about this tea >>